 How Do You Use An Electric Skillet?

 An electric skillet can replace the traditional cooking stove in many ways.
 Its versatility allows you to cook just about anything in it.
-Or bake, if you think of it.
 You can even bake pizza in it, and it will come out tasty and baked just like those from the oven.

 Check this video to see more about how to use an electric skillet.